designer-living/pi-usb-gadget-controller/README.md

 Things i'm working on for this:

+* Make it configurable including
+    * Configurable device
+    * Configurable ports
+    * Ability to start only one of the servers
 * Package on to pypi
 * V2 of the API to allow pressing and holding as well as allow keyboard keys to be sent.
 * A seperate app which will take input from a 2.4 GHz USB remote and transmit it to this app